Wladimir Klitschko: Legacy

+Analyzing his legacy, Dan Rafael wrote that Klitschko proved himself to be an all-time great heavyweight, and that his legacy will be viewed more favourably as time passes, comparing him to Lennox Lewis in that regard.
+Rafael believes that Klitschko's 22-fight winning streak from 2004 to 2015, which included unifying three titles, cemented his legacy among the greatest of all time.
+Klitschko was criticized for his cautious boxing style, but Rafael argues that a lack of exciting fights is not equal to lack of quality.
+He also believes that the alleged weakness of the era in which Klitschko competed is overexaggerated, arguing that only two eras in heavyweight boxing, the 1970s and 1990s, could be considered great eras, and that Klitschko's era is no weaker than that of Mike Tyson who made only half as many title defenses as Wladimir did.
+Despite this, Rafael insists that Wladimir still has a lot of quality opponents on his resume, such as Chris Byrd, David Haye, Alexander Povetkin, Calvin Brock, Sultan Ibragimov and Ruslan Chagaev, and that those wins should not be dismissed due to their one-sided nature; in fact, it only emphasizes the quality of Klitschko's boxing skills and in-ring intelligence.
+Rafael wrote that even though Klitschko suffered some bad losses, the totality of his career must be considered.

-In 2021, Klitschko was inducted into the International Boxing Hall of Fame, having been elected over Miguel Cotto and James Toney by a panel of around 200 international boxing historians.
+In 2021, Klitschko was inducted into the International Boxing Hall of Fame in his first year of eligibility, having been elected over Miguel Cotto and James Toney by a panel of around 200 international boxing historians.

 Other interests

 Klitschko is also a passionate golfer and was seen playing in the Alfred Dunhill Links Championship in Scotland.
 The tournament was played over three courses in 2008 including St Andrews, Carnoustie, and Kingsbarns in Fife and Angus.
 Klitschko was named curator of the Ukrainian pavilion at the 2009 Venice Biennale.

 As of October 2015, Klitschko was an adjunct professor at Switzerland's University of St. Gallen, where he taught master's students.